 Van camping is my new favorite way to travel and one topic I’m often asked about is campervan toilet solutions.
 Let’s discuss some options for when you gotta go.

 I’ve written a lot recently about van camping tips and hacks.
 Judging by the questions I’m asked about my experiences, a lot of other people are curious about traveling in a campervan as well.
 There are two questions I get quite often:

 - How do you go to the restroom when van camping?

-- How do you have, ahem, have relations of a certain kind while van camping?
-Seriously, you should see the texts I get from my friends, they never fail to make my husband smirk.
+- How do you, ahem, have relations of a certain kind while van camping?
+(Seriously, you should see the texts I get from my friends, they never fail to make my husband smirk.)

-While I’m not going to address the latter, I’m happy to share a few things I’ve learned about the potty issue.
+While I’m not going to address the latter, I’m happy to share a few things I’ve learned about going to the bathroom while van camping.

 You can learn more about van camping in our comprehensive guide, Van Camping 101.

 If you are camping in a minivan and you don’t have a lot of space, or if you just don’t want to use a bucket or portable toilet for van camping, there are a few other options.

 The option I’m about to mention may not be for everyone, but I’m throwing it out there because I know there are quite a few van campers who regularly want to get away from it all for some dispersed camping.
 For those of you who aren’t familiar with that term, think of this a camping on public lands that have not been developed as campgrounds.
 This means, you’re unlikely to have a bathroom nearby and if you aren’t self-contained, a folding shovel can come in handy so you can dig a hole and go.
 If you’re concerned about being seen, you can use a popup tent for cover.

 These handy TP Kits have everything you need for easy clean-up and are even handy to throw in your wallet or purse when traveling in general.